austin-hart/austin-hart/README.md

-- Hi, my name is Austin Hart, I am a Sophomore Statistics & Data Science student at the University of Arizona.
+- Hi, my name is Austin Hart, I am a Senior Statistics & Data Science student at the University of Arizona.
-- I’m interested in using data science to find value in a vareity different markets, wether its stock markets, prediction markets or digital asset markets, I want to use statistics & data science to find overlooked investment opportunities, and conduct overall research of that market.
+- I’m interested in using data science to find value and explore opportinuties in a vareity markets including prediction markets and digital asset markets.
-- I’m currently learning machine learning and neural networks.
-- You can reach me at my email: austinmhart@email.arizona.edu

 <!---
 austin-hart/austin-hart is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.